-Approximately \$24,600,000 is expected to be available to fund approximately 90 recipients.
-The actual amount available will not be determined until enactment of the final FY 2018 federal appropriation.
-The FY 2018 President's Budget does not request funding for this program.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds awarded in a timely manner.
-The project period for the FY 2018 funding opportunity is July 1, 2018, through June 30, 2019 (1 year).
+HRSA expects approximately \$26.8 million to be available annually to fund approximately 90 recipients.
+The FY 2019 President's Budget does not request funding for this program.
+The actual amount available will not be determined until enactment of the final FY 2019 federal appropriation.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+The period of performance is July 1, 2019, through June 30, 2020 (1 year).

-All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements at 45 CFR part 75.
+All HRSA awards are subject to the applicable Uniform Administrative Requirements, Cost Principles and Audit Requirements at 45 CFR part 75.